 Under $500- Vortex Red Dot Sight

 The Vortex Crossfire is an option if you’re really trying to keep your budget down.
-Vortex has really upped their game in the past few years and are making some pretty nice optics.
-For $219 you’re not going to get a super high quality optic, but if you’re going for something low budget this is a good option.
+Vortex has really upped their game in the past few years and is making some pretty nice optics.
+For $219 you’re not going to get a super high-quality optic, but if you’re going for something low budget this is a good option.

 Under $1000- AimPoint T2

 We’d say the Aimpoint T2 is probably your best option under $1000.
 It has a long-standing history of success and a very safe bet.

 If you’re willing to spend some cash, look at getting either the Vortex Razor, $1999, or the Steiner M5Xi.
 Both of these are incredible optics that won’t let you down.